maxaus/ng-lazy-load/README.md

 ng-lazy-load
 ============

-Lazy loading list with AngularJS directive
+Lazy loading list with infinite scroll using AngularJS directive.